-Similarly, to most modular other models, it can be built in a few different sizes depending on the size of your family, and your requirements.
+Similar to most modular models, it can be built in a few different sizes depending on the size of your family, and your requirements.

 5. The Sportsman Prefab Log Cabin

-If you’re looking for a small home, or perhaps a second vacation home, The Sportsman cabin might be for you.
+If you’re looking for a compact home, or perhaps a second vacation home, The Sportsman cabin might be for you.

-It is both affordable and practical, which makes it ideal for those who have a smaller budget.
+It is both affordable and practical, which makes it ideal for those who have a tighter budget.

 This home looks like a traditional hunting or fishing cabin, with a covered porch on the gable end and a vaulted ceiling inside.

 Towards the front half of the property is the kitchen and living area, and the back section can house either one or two bedrooms depending on the purpose and how many people will be living there.